By Wendy Steele, Keys CEO

-I was inspired by the excitement, the enthusiasm and the energy of many passionate women that I met at the Women’s Conference.
-And the good work will continue as we travel the US meeting and educating our retailers, our customers and future customers.
+I was inspired by the excitement, enthusiasm, and energy of many passionate women that I met at the Women’s Conference.
+And the good work will continue as we travel the US meeting and educating our retailers, our customers, and future customers.

 Final note: Next year will be Maria Shriver’s last official year in office as First Lady of California.
 No doubt the 2010 Conference will be another awesome event and I look forward to seeing you there!
 I would love to see Maria Shriver continue with the Women’s Conference concept and bring it to the midwest and to the East Coast.
 This year when journalists asked Maria Shiver if she would continue this type of event after she has completed her term as CA First Lady—her reply “ Yes, I might do that”.
 As they say, stay tuned, film in 2011!